 It’s hard to explain exactly why, but the R89 does glide particularly easily.

 And that large blade gap gives a very close shave when in the hands of someone with a bit of experience.

 There is no real outstanding feature of the R89 other than a slightly long handle and the fact that it looks, well, shiny!

-As you should be able to tell by this point, there is much to choose between most quality safety razors.
+As you should be able to tell by this point, there is much to choose between most quality double edge razors.

 And with that level of choice available, I’d be more likely to recommend something slightly cheaper like the Edwin Jagger or a Merkur.